 Upon completion of their initial training, the probationary traders were given a small draw and mandated to trade the rules they were taught using real money.
 Stringent risk parameters were in place.
 Not all of these trainees were able to follow the rules completely and for some reason or another, were dropped from the program.
 Read all about in Curtis Faith's book The Way of the Turtle or Michael Covel's The Complete TurtleTrader.

 Trading is clearly not for everyone...
-But for those that could adhere in a disciplined manner and manage the emotional roller coaster, many advanced to the next phase which was to be allocatted an initial account size of between $250,000 and $1,000,000 of trading capital.
-The traders then earned a percentage of the trading profits for the next few years although some were dropped from the program.
+The traders who could adhere in a disciplined manner and manage the emotional roller coaster advanced to the next phase, which was an initial account size allocation of between $250,000 and $1,000,000 of trading capital.
+The traders then earned a percentage of the trading profits for the next few years.
+Some were dropped from the program.

-Without getting into any of the specifics of the original trading rules which are now in the public domain and easily searchable, it is worth noting that many of the initial and "second-generation" Turtles subsequently went on to continue their own research after the program ended.
+Without getting into any of the specifics of the original trading rules which are now easily searchable in the public domain, it is worth noting that many of the initial and subsequent "second-generation" Turtles went on to continue their own research after the program ended.
 They continued to refine their techniques and are now firmly established as some of the biggest modern-day asset managers, often operating as Commodity Trading Advisors (or CTA's) controlling many billions of dollars of investor capital.

 Here is a great infograph from RCM Alternatives showing the 100 largest Commodity Trading Advisors as of August, 2018.
 Note the size of the "Trend Following" contingency.

 And here is a nice interview with Jerry Parker from Chesapeake, arguably one of the most succesful Turtles.